Ricky Davis (American football)

-Richard Terrell Davis (born May 18, 1953) is an American former professional football defensive back who played from 1975 to 1978 for the Cincinnati Bengals, Tampa Bay Buccaneers and Kansas City Chiefs of the National Football League (NFL).
-He attended Jess Lanier High School, college at the University of Alabama and was the Cincinnati Bengals eighth round pick in the 1975 NFL draft.
+Richard Terrell Davis (born May 18, 1953) is an American former professional football player who was a defensive back from 1975 to 1978 for the Cincinnati Bengals, Tampa Bay Buccaneers and Kansas City Chiefs of the National Football League (NFL).
+He attended Jess Lanier High School and played college football for the Alabama Crimson Tide.
+He was selected by the Cincinnati Bengals in the eighth round pick of the 1975 NFL draft.